Sourov2002t/ETH_Project/README.md

 This program provides a foundational example of a simple token contract on the Ethereum blockchain, showcasing fundamental Solidity concepts and contract interactions.

+## Getting Started

+To run and interact with this program, you can use Remix, an online Solidity Integrated Development Environment (IDE).
+Here are the steps to get started:

-# Execution Instructions
+## Execution Instructions

 To deploy and interact with the "Bitcoin Cash" contract using Remix, follow these steps:

-# Step-by-Step Instructions
+## Step-by-Step Instructions

 1. Go to the Remix Website:
    => Open https://remix.ethereum.org/